julius-boettger/dotfiles/README.md

 ```

 Finally some [Ulauncher](https://github.com/Ulauncher/Ulauncher/) extensions: Open Ulauncher with `Super+R` and click on the little gear to access the settings.
 Then go to the tab EXTENSIONS and install the following extensions by clicking on "Add extension" and entering a Github-link:
+> If anyone knows how to automate this, please tell me!
 ```
 https://github.com/Ulauncher/ulauncher-emoji
 https://github.com/iboyperson/ulauncher-system